neednotapply/Cloud-Scraper/README.md

 # Filebox Search

-This bot attempts to discover public images hosted on [imgBB](https://imgbb.com) by generating random short codes and checking if an image exists.
+This bot attempts to discover publicly accessible media by generating random short codes for a variety of hosting services and checking which links are valid.
+Any discovered content is posted to a Discord channel.

 ## Configuration